Wlanfr3ak/auto-speedtest/README.md

 * Export the graph images for specific date ranges (day, month, year, custom range)
 * Write HTML code to show the graphs with selection of day, month, year etc. Alpha in index.html + generator.sh
 * Traffic extension which calculates the traffic passed through the router and the part of the speed test traffic for a better overview
-* Add Automatically Upload to a Website (Need Fixes free rows before !)
+* Add Automatically Upload to a Website
 * Add Capacity, problems with a AVM FritzBox in Internal LAN